IQ404/8599-ray-tracer-gui/README.md

 ### May 22nd 2023

-I decided to relearn / learn more about ray-tracing before I proceed,
+I decided to relearn / learn more about ray-tracing before I proceed to merge my offline ray tracer with this GUI framework.

+[Here]() are the notes I took during the relearning.